 (1) Is it what you assent to that makes you what you are, or (2) is it what you do that makes you what you are?
 What?
 Say that again.
 My blog is filled with people doing the most extraordinary acts: defending, helping, loving, making music, making art, teaching, tutoring, caring for, accepting, rejecting, evaluating, studying, practicing, thinking, wondering, pursuing, finding, being a brother, being a sister, fathering, mothering, worshiping, praying, hoping.
 I think the second proposition wins.
 No one earns Heaven, but He is watching...

 I have a long-time friend who has transitioned.
 I keep my opinions to myself.
-When I fall in love with somebody, as I did with my parents, the love is permanent.
-They had their faults, as do I, but their faults melted away.
+When I like somebody, it is permanent.
 When an adult likes me, I’m undone.
-I like strong-willed people, intelligent, faithful, and dutiful.

 With all this romancing Latin, one might think I have it in my blood.
 Yes.
 My ancestry is 13% French.
 The rest is Celtic and a tiny bit Norse, but the language I speak and you speak is 29% French and 29% Latin.
 Latin had a lot of babies before she died, but perhaps I and others are resuscitating and romancing the pretty lady.